Parley

 (she/her)

-Katherine is a Seattle-based performer and writer.
-Her interests include reimagined classical theatre, theatre for young audiences, little-known history, dramaturgy, and highly physical interdisciplinary performance work.
-She has performed with Book-It Repertory, Greenstage, Seattle Immersive, Thalia’s Umbrella, Rebel Kat, and Parley Productions (Rebecca Tourino Collinsworth’s cherubin).
-Her original musical about Bigfoot (in collaboration with composer Adam Quillian), Squatch!
-The Musical, received its inaugural production at Centerstage Theatre in the Spring of 2017 and won a 2017 People’s Choice Gregory for Best New Play.
-Katherine holds a BFA in Theatre: Original Works from Cornish College of the Arts (2011) and is a proud artistic associate of the DUENDE ensemble.
+Katherine is a Seattle-based interdisciplinary theatre maker and performance artist.
+A proud member of Parley since 2018, she has workshopped full-length plays (This Pleasant Prison, The Mermaids), a solo performance, and co-mounted an interdisciplinary, covid-conscious performance promenade (Aposiopesis).
+As an actor, she has performed locally with Book-It, Greenstage, Seattle Immersive, Taproot, Thalia’s Umbrella, Rebel Kat, and many times with Parley Productions.
+Her original musical about Bigfoot, Squatch!
+The Musical (in collaboration with composer Adam Quillian), received its inaugural production at Centerstage Theatre in the Spring of 2017 and won a 2017 People’s Choice Gregory for Best New Play.
+She holds a BFA in Theatre: Original Works from Cornish College of the Arts and has trained as a performer locally with Roger Curtis and in Greece with the DUENDE company.

 Susan McNally